 Imagine your life free from depression.
 You wake up in the morning feeling content and happy for the day to come, and hopeful and excited about your future.
 You’re able to live your life fully, without feeling like a dark cloud is stealing your joy as it follows you everywhere you go.
 You feel like yourself again.

 By reaching out for help, this is possible!

 Some symptoms of depression you may be experiencing can include depressed mood, sleep changes (sleeping more or less than usual), loss of interest in things you usually enjoy, feelings of guilt, decreased energy, loss of concentration, increase/decrease of appetite, restlessness/agitation, and suicidal thoughts.

 If you’re a pregnant or postpartum mom, your depression symptoms may also present as frequent crying spells, hopelessness, anger, agitation, irritability and/or frustration.
-You may also be feeling a lack of connection to your baby, have experienced a traumatic birth, find breastfeeding difficult, and be struggling to function on little to no sleep as well.
+You may also be feeling a lack of connection to your baby, have experienced a traumatic birth, find breastfeeding difficult, and be struggling to function on little to no sleep.
 It’s possible that the depression may be stemming from these types of stressors in your life right now.
 Also be aware that women sometimes experience symptoms of both postpartum depression and anxiety together as well.

 For some people, a major life change such as relationship issues, moving, work changes or the loss of a loved may actually be the root cause of the depression.
 In therapy, you’ll have time and space to share your personal story, and process your thoughts and feelings regarding your current depressive symptoms and to figure out why they are showing up in your life now.